JungWhoNam/ImmersiveOSPRay/OSPRayStudio/OSPRayStudio.md

 ```

 # 3. Gesture Plugin
+The plugin handles the connection with the server, computes gestures from received data, and keeps track of the last status.

 ![](Gesture%20Plugin.png)

-The plugin can be opened by clicking "Plugins/Gesture Panel" in the menu.

-On the top, information about the server is shown.
-The button is for starting the connection and closing it.
-The ``configuration`` panel provides GUIs for modifying the values that are used to remap the body tracking data received from the server.
-These values are written in a JSON configuration file.
-The ``save`` button on the bottom is used to save the current values in the JSON file.
-The ``Status`` panel prints out important statues, e.g., indiciating it is connecting to the server or closing the connection.
+The top pane shows information about the server and has a button for starting and closing the connection. ``Configuration`` pane provides options to modify body tracking data received from the server. ``Save`` button saves the current values to a JSON file (which is used to load up values in next run). ``Status`` pane shows important updates, e.g., indicating whether a server is connected.

+> Click "Plugins/Gesture Panel" in the menu to open the plugin.

-See ```plugins/gesture_plugin``` for implementation.
+> See codes under ```plugins/gesture_plugin``` for implementation.

 ## Tracking Manager
-This class manages the socket connection and keeps track of the latest user tracking data from the gesture tracking server.
-See ```plugins/gesture_plugin/tracker```.
+The plugin has an instance of TrackingManager class.
+This class manages the socket connection and keeps track of the latest data from the gesture tracking server.
+> See codes under ```plugins/gesture_plugin/tracker```.

-At the start, the information about the socket, ip address and port number, is read from a JSON configuration file.
+At the start, the information about the socket, e.g., IP address and port number, is read from a JSON configuration file.
 The file also contains information about how to process the user tracking data.

 ```
 {